YetAnotherCoupler 3.5.2

 Once a field is defined it can be enabled for dynamic fractional masking (see Dynamic fractional masking).

-When enabling dynamic fractional masking a fallback value has to be provided.
+When enabling dynamic fractional masking a fallback value has to be provided for the source field.
 If in an exchange operation the mask for all source points used to interpolate a target point is zero, then this value will be assigned.

 int sst_field_id;